 Meditation themes arrive by e-mail a few days before each Sunday meditation, once you've told us you wish to receive them.
 They are chosen each week by two core group members, based on the drift of current world events, what has unfolded at meetings and evolved in ongoing group discussions.
 This theme-catching duty rotates amongst core group members, as do other roles.

-We encourage you to make notes about your meditation, though this isn't compulsory if you're in group 1.
+We encourage you to make notes about your meditation, though this isn't compulsory if you're flying alongside.
 Keep them for your own record and send them in by e-mail.
 Most of us do this soon after the meditation, writing down noteworthy impressions and experiences.
 If nothing much seemed to happen, or you had other concerns, note that too - it's all relevant.

 There isn't a 'right' or 'wrong' way to do meditation in the Flying Squad.
 We encourage you to use methods you're familiar with, according to your spiritual background and practice, and to follow your nose and let things develop.
 You might find that, over time, you enter pathways that are new to you.
 We do not have a prescribed meditation method - spiritual diversity is healthy, we believe.

 For many, it can be good to develop a routine for entering a meditative state at the beginning, and for completing it at the end.
 That might involve breathing techniques, prayer, visualisation or any inner routines or practices that tune you in and centre you, and later tune you out.
 With the theme we also specify a 'meeting place' where we all start together, inwardly, at the beginning of the meditation, on the inner levels.